 Please note there will be two more instalments in Jordan and Lance’s story.

 His Love Letters (Book One)

 Originally published as part of the Over the Rainbow Anthology

 Genre Information: Contemporary, Erotic Romance, Gay, Short Story

 Length: 4,660 Words

 Available at eXtasy Books.
-His Love Letters will be offered through eXtasy Books as a FREE read.
-It will be available for purchase through third party sellers.
+His Love Letters will be offered through eXtasy Books as a FREE read, and is also available at Kobo and Bookstrand.

 It all started the day Jordan found Lance’s love letters.
 He hadn’t been planning to snoop while Lance was in the shower, in fact he’d been preparing to do the opposite.

 Jordan has an inappropriate attraction to his best friend Lance, a crush which won’t ever come to light for fear of ruining their friendship.
 But that all changes the day Jordan finds Lance’s stash of hidden letters, letters confessing his feelings.
 Each one addressed to Jordan.